SegunOwoeye/Margin_Trading_Algorithm/tasklist.md

 - [ ] Add an account balance tracker that is integrated with the orderbook
 - [ ] Change the time where another order can be placed for the same strategy and interval to be 4 times the time interval
 - [ ] Introduce a method for monitoring whether python file are online or not
+- [ ] Research and Add additional strategies
 ### Additional Projects
 - [] Make is so multiple people can register onto the system
 ```